 - Veterinary expenses

-- Luxury items such as premium cable channels, restaurant expense, vacations, airline tickets for non-educational related events, etc.
+- Luxury items such as premium cable channels, restaurant expenses, vacations, airline tickets for non-educational related events, etc.

 Students need to consider their ability to pay for expenses before incurred.
 The Office of Student Financial Aid cannot be responsible for assisting with the payment of items the student purchases at will.
 If the student cannot afford to pay for items, other than those listed above as allowable, the student should contact our office to determine if additional financial aid is possible for the particular expense.